 • What’s their mission?
 Champions equity and independence for people with disabilities through services, partnerships, education and advocacy.

 • What will they use the grant for?
-Funds will be used to provide living skills and self-advocacy training to youth aged 10-19 who are living with Intellectual or Developmental Disabilities (I/DD) during an overnight camping event.
-The goal is to help individuals gain social and independent skills and achieve a sense of community connectedness.
+The organization will use the funds to provide living skills and self-advocacy training to youth ages 10-19 with Intellectual or Developmental Disabilities (I/DD) during an overnight camping event.
+The program helps participants build social and independent living skills while fostering a sense of community connectedness.

 Visit their site